MoeraOrg/moeraorg.github.io/overview/permissions.md

 # Permissions

-The node decides by itself whether to permit a particular user to view, edit, delete, comment etc. the content that is posted on the node.
+The node decides by itself whether to permit a particular user to view, edit, delete, comment on, etc. the content that is posted on the node.
 That includes the comments — if you commented a post on someone's node, the owner of the node decides from that moment whether to allow you or somebody else to edit or delete it.
 But your signature cannot be forged,